Q: What must I do to be eligible to apply for transfer admission?

 Q: What if I just want to take a few classes (special student status)?

 If you wish to take classes as a non-degree seeking student, you may apply as a special student through the Office of the Registrar.
-This office also offers something similar - a summer study policy for limited summer coursework.
+Non-degree seeking students are normally limited to two courses (8 semester hours) per semester.

 If you plan to eventually enroll as a degree-seeking student, we encourage you to apply for an official degree program as soon as possible.
 In other words, you should not take classes as a special student indefinitely; you are encouraged to apply to a degree-seeking program within 1 or 2 semesters after you start taking classes at the College.